radiantlogic-v8/documentation-new/documentation/configuration/directory-stores/special-attributes-handling.md

 Referential integrity applies to the member, uniquemember and manager attributes by default.
 Add any attribute that is of type DN syntax as needed.
 Enter the attribue name and press "Enter" on the keyboard for each value.
 Some examples are: owner and managedBy.

 ![Referential Integrity](Media/referential-integrity.jpg)

->[!warning]
->If you cache entries from a directory backend that maintains referential integrity, and use a native change type for detecting changes for cache refresh (e.g. Changelog, Active Directory, DirSync), you must list all backlink attributes that need refreshed in the cache when a change is detected on the main object.
-For example, to update the directReports attribute in the persistent cache when a change is detected on a user entry, list the manager attribute in the List of Referential Integrity Attributes property.
-Some common related attributes typically found in Active Directory are listed below (this list is not exhaustive):<BR> member/memberOf <BR> manager/directReports <BR> owner/ownerBL <BR>  altRecipient/altRecipientBL <BR>    dLMemRejectPerms/dLMemSubmitPermsBL <BR>  publicDelegates/publicDelegatesBL

 Referential integrity is not enabled by default.
 To enable and configure it, following the steps below.